WildCard-TheBoard/Pan-TheBoard/README.md

 ## Installation
 OS : Windows 10 +
-Click here to download.
-This will lead you to the page of Microsoft App Store.
+The App is downloadable from Microsoft App Store.
 The app is installed with external Go engine  as listed below:
 GNU Go version 3.8,  GNU Go home page